 Now here’s where we want to pulverize ingredients into a smooth puree.
 A food processor excels for these spreadable comestibles.
 These items can vary a great deal in terms of their ingredients and procedural order.
 Simply follow your particular recipe.
 Here you don’t need to pulse gently.
 However, don’t overfill the bowl and definitely scrape down the sides once or twice to ensure everything is fully incorporated.

 If your spice mixture must be very finely ground, then an actual spice grinder will likely do the best job, especially for small amounts.
 But for a slightly coarser grind, especially a larger quantity, a food processor is adequate.

-I like to make my own ground hot pepper that I either add to food as is, or mix with oil to produce chile oil.
-I place a large handful of dried chiles in the processor and whiz them until ground.
+I like to make my own ground hot pepper that I either add to food as is, or mix with oil to produce chili oil.
+I place a large handful of dried chili in the processor and whiz them until ground.